-Refer to the Reference Tables - Table 5 - Summary of Major Penalties for a list of the infractions that can result in a Major Penalty being assessed - see specific rule numbers for complete descriptions.

-→ For more information refer to Appendix IV - Tables Overview - Tables 5, 6 and 7.
+A list of the infractions that can result in a Major Penalty being assessed can be found in Tables 5, 6 and 7. → For more information refer to Appendix IV - Tables Overview - Tables 5, 6 and 7.

 20.6.
 ON-ICE VIDEO REVIEW OF MAJOR PENALTIES